yogaliu-ds/Research-StockTrendPrediction-draft/README.md

 Hi, I'm yoga Liu.
 This is a draft of my research.
+I'll upload insensitive content if I have free time.
-My research topic is "Stock Trend Prediction using Technical Indicator and News Sentiment Analysis with FinBERT"
+My research topic is "Stock Trend Prediction using Technical Indicator and News Sentiment Analysis with FinBERT".

 Package:
 yfinance